 When the temperature is below 30 degrees or there is precipitation, students will line up inside.
 A flag is located to the left of the front doors on the outside wall.
 The flag will be flown on indoor days.
 Parents are asked to drop off their children at the front lobby doors and leave.
 Having additional adults in the building makes the line-up process more complicated and less organized.
 Children will line up inside the building.
+Kindergarten students will line up in front of the music room which is to the right of the front lobby doors.

-It would help greatly for students to go straight home after school.
+It is best for students to go straight home after school.
 Students are not to play on the playground equipment after school without adult supervision.
 Third, fourth and fifth graders are not allowed to play in front of the school without adult supervision.
 Please remember there is no nurse on duty.
 Our After Care Program utilizes the playground whenever the weather permits and it is difficult for the staff to monitor the children in their charge when there are other unsupervised children on the equipment.